How to Create Content That Inspires, Changes Lives, and Keeps ‘Em Coming Back for More…

 I got sober again and started this blog shortly afterwards because there were things that I just needed to write about, and hoped my writing might be able to help a few others along the way.

-It allows me to do what I love, make a good living doing it, and work when and where I want—which is usually at home giving me lots of time to spend with my family.
+Creating content allows me to do what I love, make a good living doing it, and work when and where I want—which is usually at home giving me lots of time to spend with my family.

-Plus, I’m able to write blog posts like this one you’re reading right now that allow me to exorcise my demons, get the shit outta my head that I just gotta get out, and hopefully help some people along the way.
+Plus, I’m able to write blog posts like this one you’re reading right now that allow me to exorcise demons, get the shit outta my head that I just gotta get out, and hopefully help some people along the way.

 Now this will probably make me sound like a dick…